 How to get the data

-As of October 23, the Measuring Morality dataset now includes a religious attendance variable.
+If you downloaded the data prior to October 23, 2013, upload the latest data, which includes a religious attendance variable.
 This variable was omitted from previous versions.

 The only requirement for access to the data is that you agree send a copy of any publications or circulated working papers to the PI (Stephen Vaisey, firstname.lastname@example.org) for listing on the project publications page.